 4 steps to implement a live stream

 1. Identify the right platform for your live stream

 There are several live-streaming platforms in the market for you to choose from, and each of them has its advantages.
 Here is a summary of the pros and cons of the 4 frequently used platforms.

-You can also choose the live streaming channel according to your target audience.
+You can also choose the channel according to your target audience.
 For example, if you are a Business-to-Business company, LinkedIn Live would be the best choice to target professionals and build business networking.
 According to LinkedIn, Live streams receive 24x more comments than native video.